rotmanben/cashaddr-bch-testnet/README.md

 codec.
 Allows for transcoding between hashes and cashaddr strings.

-† This Crate is only dependency-free if no optional crate features are enabled: enabling crate features can introduce thrid party dependencies.
+† This Crate is only dependency-free if no optional crate features are enabled: enabling crate features can introduce third-party dependencies.

 ## Features

 - Generalized interface supporting all standard and many non-standard use-cases
 - Non-standard hash types (type bits)
 - Arbitrary human-readable prefixes
-- case-insensitive parsing
+- Case-insensitive parsing
 - Elided prefix
 - Comprehensive error detection in decoder
 - Convenience methods for succinct expression of common conversion parameters